Julie-Fabre/YAHT/README.md

 ### 🏁 Quick start

 Adjust the paths in `ya_histologyMain_template` an run through the sections to get started.
+So far, this pipeline has not been widely used and tested.
+You will likely run into some issues and incompatibilities.
+Please contact me at julie[dot]mfabre[at]gmail[dot]com if that's the case.
+I'm happy to help!

 ### 🔗 Pipeline steps
 - Step 0: preprocessing